-And if so, is the apparent thickness-dependence in Fig. 1 due to changes in the winds as well?
-Unfortunately sea ice models are only moderately successful at reproducing the spatial pattern of the thickness in a given year [Rothrock et al., 2003, see their Fig. 7] or the spatial pattern of thickness change measured by submarines [Holloway and Sou, 2002], and so this question cannot easily be answered.
+more responsive to recent wind stress anomalies than to recent atmospheric heat flux anomalies (Zhang et al. 2000; Holloway and Sou 2002).
+If recent basin-scale ( $\sim$ 1000 km) thickness change is primarily due to winds, it is natural to ask if the subbasin-scale distribution of thickness change (i.e., on the scale of the separation of the 29 submarine crossings, or $\sim$ 100 km and smaller) is also due to winds.
+If so, is the apparent thickness dependence in Fig. 1 due to changes in the winds as well?
+Unfortunately sea ice models are only moderately successful at reproducing the spatial pattern of the thickness in a given year (Rothrock et al. 2003, see their Fig. 7) or the spatial pattern of thickness change measured by submarines (Holloway and Sou 2002), so this question cannot be easily answered.

-In this study we consider an alternative explanation, we show that the inherent properties of sea ice give rise to a strongly thickness-dependent sensitivity to perturbations, whether due to anomalous wind or ocean stresses or surface heat fluxes.
-We show that coupled climate models exhibit roughly the same relationship between ice thinning and the initial thickness as shown in Fig. 1 when subject to increasing levels of carbon dioxide in the models' atmosphere.
+In this study we consider an alternative explanation: we show that the inherent properties of sea ice give rise to a strongly thickness dependent sensitivity to perturbations, whether due to anomalous wind or ocean stresses or surface heat fluxes.
+We show that coupled climate models exhibit roughly the same relationship between ice thinning and the initial thickness, as shown in Fig. 1, when subject to increasing levels of carbon dioxide in the models' atmosphere.
 These models have a wide variety of physical formulations for sea ice (some are motionless while others have ice dynamics that account for the material properties of ice), but they all represent the same basic thermodynamics of sea ice.
 With this motivation, we present a mechanism based only on the thermodynamics of sea ice to explain how sea ice can thin most where the ice was initially thickest.
 We also develop a general theory, which accounts for ice dynamics as well as thermodynamics, to describe the equilibrium thickness sensitivity of sea ice to changes in forcing.

-2. Ice-thickness change in CMIP models
+2. Ice thickness change in CMIP models

-We first present the ice-thickness change simulated by three coupled climate models each with very different sea ice physics from the others.
-Each model was forced identically with increasing CO_2 at the rate of 1% per year as part of the Coupled Model Intercomparison Project (CMIP) [Meehl et al., 2000].
-We found similar results in each of the 14 CMIP models we examined, but selected just three to demonstrate our point.
-The first model is the Community Climate System Model version 2 (CCSM2), which has the most sophisticated sea ice physics: Ice dynamics are computed assuming a viscous plastic rheology, a sub-gridscale ice-thickness distribution is parameterized with explicit deformation and redistribution, and heat storage in brine pockets is computed explicitly [Briegleb et al., 2002].
+We first present the ice thickness change simulated by three coupled climate models, each with very different sea ice physics from the others.
+Each model was forced identically with increasing $CO_2$ at the rate of 1% yr-1 as part of the Coupled Model Intercomparison Project (CMIP; Meehl et al. 2000).
+We found similar results in each of the 14 CMIP models that we examined, but selected just 3 to demonstrate our point.
+The first model is the Community Climate System Model version 2 (CCSM2), which has the most sophisticated sea ice physics: Ice dynamics are computed assuming a viscous plastic rheology, a subgrid-scale ice thickness distribution is parameterized with explicit deformation and redistribution, and heat storage in brine pockets is computed explicitly (Briegleb et al. 2002).
 The second model is the Hadley Centre Climate Model version 3 (HadCM3).
-The sea ice in HadCM3 [Gordon et al., 2000] has an intermediate level of complexity among the three models, with ice motion derived solely from ocean currents and thermodynamics based on the Semtner three-layer method [Semtner, 1976].
-The Max-Planck-Institut fuer Meteorlogie Model version 3 (ECHAM3-LSG) has the simplist sea ice, which is motionless and neglects heat storage in ice altogether [Cubasch et al., 1997].
+The sea ice in HadCM3 (Gordon et al. 2000) has an intermediate level of complexity among the three models, with ice motion derived solely from ocean currents and thermodynamics based on the Semtner (1976) three-layer method.
+The Max-Planck-Institut fuer Meteorologie Model version 3 (ECHAM3-LSG) has the simplest sea ice, which is motionless and neglects heat storage in ice altogether (Cubasch et al. 1997).